John Jago

 Screenshot of the footer on the Dashify website which has new content: links to the recent blog posts, privacy and terms pages, and help links.
 The layout of the footer is three columns with a small, full-width area underneath a faint line for the copyright and a greeting of the day.

-You’re reading a post in my work journal, a series where I write daily about my attempt to make a living building a bootstrapped software product.
+👋 This is my work journal, a series where I write daily about trying to make a living building a bootstrapped software product.